 Another consideration is where you’ll be riding.
 If you’re looking at riding up Mt.
 Lemmon anytime soon, then you’ll want to consider something a little more lightweight.

 Enjoyment & Motivation

 Coming up with a budget is an important part of the wheel-buying process.
-Your first look at the wheel all the wheel choices can be overwhelming, but having a set price range will immediately cut out anything unsuitable.
+Your first look at all the wheel choices can be overwhelming.
+But having a set price range will immediately cut out anything unsuitable.
 For some, money will be no object.
-In this case it obviously makes sense to splash out on the best that money can buy.
-For the rest of us, it’s important to weigh just how much more of an advantage that extra bit of cash is going to get us.
+In this case it makes sense to splash out on the best that money can buy.
+For the rest of us, it’s important to weigh how much more of an advantage that extra bit of cash is going to get us.

 Is it worth splashing the cash?